KTH-EXPECA/docs/source/python-notebook/index.rst

   :alt: Run Python package import cell
   :figclass: screenshot

 * Run the cell for reserving resources (SDRs, worker nodes, etc) in the testbed.
-This creates leases in the testbed.
+This creates leases and networks in the testbed

 .. figure:: ipynb08.png
   :alt: Run resource resrvation cell